 Signs your kid is great at soccer

-If your kid is good at soccer they will have some of these qualities; ball control, endurance, speed, movement, strength, leadership, creativity, attitude, will to play, and will to win.
+If your kid is great at soccer, they will have some of these qualities; ball control, endurance, speed, movement, strength, leadership, creativity, attitude, will to play and will to win.

-If kids show good qualities in most of or all of the following 10 areas, it’s a sign they’re great at soccer.
+If kids show good qualities in most of the following ten areas, it’s a sign they’re great at soccer.

 kids with good ball control are easy to spot.
 The ball won’t get away from them, and they’ll keep it close to their feet.

 The best soccer players are often described as having the ball glued to their feet.
 This means they’ve great ball control.
 Zinedine Zidane is a fantastic example.